nasqueron/docker-jenkins-agents/README.md

-### Docker images for Jenkins slaves
+### Docker images for Jenkins agents

-This repository offers Dockerfile to build images to run Jenkins slaves for CI and CD purposes.
+This repository offers Dockerfile to build images to run Jenkins agents for CI and CD purposes.

-#### nasqueron/jenkins-slave-barebone
+#### nasqueron/jenkins-agent-barebone

 This image contains only what's required by Jenkins: